monsterkrampe/crystal/exercises/concept/castle-dinner/.docs/instructions.md

 There is a high chance that the food is poisoned if it is not the food that her majesty ordered.
 If the food is not the food that her majesty ordered, then it should be tossed out.

-Implement the `check_food?` method, which takes `food` which holds the name of the food as a string and `drink` which holds the name of the drink as a string.
+Implement the `check_food?` method, which takes the argument `food` which holds the name of the food as a `String`.
-The method should return the food if it is the food that her majesty ordered, otherwise it should return `nil`.
+The method should return the food if the food is `"Mushroom pasties"`, otherwise it should return `nil`.

 ```crystal
 CastleDinner.check_food?("Mushroom pasties")